 Interest Income of Senior Citizens

 Senior citizens receiving interest income from FDs, savings accounts, and recurring deposits can claim a deduction of up to ₹50,000 annually under Section 80TTB.
 If the senior citizen’s interest income from all FDs with a bank is less than ₹50,000 in a year, the bank is not required to deduct any TDS.

 If you have deposited your money under the traditional scheme, the interest is credited to the given Savings Account on a monthly or quarterly basis.

 If you have opted for the reinvestment scheme, a compounded interest is added to the principal amount every quarter and this is reinvested.

-You can choose to receive the interest amount on a monthly, quarterly or annual basis.
+You can choose to receive the interest amount on a monthly, quarterly, or annual basis.

-If an individual opts for old/existing tax regime, then under Section 80C of the Income-tax Act, you can claim deduction for investments up to INR 1.5 lakh in a financial year by investing in tax-saving fixed deposits (FDs)
+If an individual opts for the old/existing tax regime, then under Section 80C of the Income-tax Act, you can claim a deduction for investments up to INR 1.5 lakh in a financial year by investing in tax-saving fixed deposits (FDs)